 - Inclusion in the referral directory

-- Prestige of public and professional positioning as the low back doctor or the spine pain relief doctor in the community
+- Prestige of public and professional positioning as the spine doctor or the back pain specialist in the community

 - Refer with confidence to fellow physicians who treat similarly to you.